farmer ownership

 Carlos Reynoso

-“Our dream is to put a face to the roasted coffee, more than just being commodity producers.The difference is that we own the entire process from production to consumers, from seed to cup.
-We also bring more benefits to the producers and have proven that’s possible.
-In the beginning it was hard to believe because it was in a different country, different language, and culture.
-Little by little it was possible and here we are.”
+“Our dream is to put a face to the roasted coffee, more than just being a commodity producer.The difference is that we own Pachamama - the entire process from seed to cup.
+We bring more benefits to the producers and have proven that’s possible.”

 Why Co-ops?